TaeryungLee/NewsRecommendation/readme.txt

 Unzip nyt.zip, txt_sentoken.zip into main working directory.

+Code based on python 3.8.

+requirements can be installed by "pip install -r requirements.txt".

 Time-consuming works are saved in pickle files, automatically loaded while running main.py.

 Delete pickle files to run from base.